-Richard Black, Vice President of Marketing for Campari America, talks Chilled through the growing trends of bitter forward flavors and fills us in on the makings of the new Campari digital calendar.
+Richard Black, VP Marketing for Vodka & Cordials for Campari America, talks Chilled through the growing trends of bitter forward flavors and fills us in on the makings of the new Campari digital calendar.

 The craft cocktail movement, along with a growing affinity for bold tastes, seems to have amplified the bitters market these days.
 Talk to us about the brands Aperol and Campari–what keeps these distinct flavors popular behind the bar?